dmsc/fastbasic/manual.md

 To use the accelerator, just type
-`EFAST` in the DOS prompt, before loading the IDE, and enjoy editting programs faster.
+`EFAST` in the DOS prompt, before loading the IDE, and enjoy editing programs faster.